 Take the time to research your case.
 The more homework you do, the better your case.
 Order my Free book, Win Your Defense Base Act Case: The Ultimate Straight Talk Roadmap To The Medical Treatment and Money You and Your Family Deserve.

-And before you do, check out the Amazon Reviews.
+And before you do, check out all the 5 Star Amazon Reviews.
 It will be the best thing for helping you take the necessary steps to win your Defense Base Act Case.